Seared Tuna Tacos with Mango Jalapeno Salsa

 - 2 tbsp water

-- 1/2 tsp chipotle chili powder (or chipotle paste/chili in adobo sauce)
+- 1/2 tsp chipotle chili powder (or chopped chipotle peppers in adobo sauce)

 - juice from half a lime